WalletWasabi/WasabiDoc/docs/using-wasabi/PayJoin.md

 First and foremost, the common input ownership heuristic is broken, meaning that the inputs do not belong to one single entity, but to several of them.
 This breaks one of the most important assumptions of transaction surveillance companies.
-Contrarily to other CoinJoin implementations, the outputs are not of equal value, so it is not obvious that this transaction is in fact a CoinJoin, and that the assumption is wrong.
+Contrarily to other CoinJoin implementations, the outputs are not of equal value, so it is not obvious that this transaction is in fact a CoinJoin.

 Further, the outputs do not reflect the actual value of the transaction.
 In our example, the economic transfer is of `0.2 bitcoin` from Alice to Bob, but the outputs are worth `0.7 bitcoin` and `0.8 bitcoin`.